 The antiques offering at Liberty London‘s iconic emporium has never been better.
 Get your fix at the residency from Les Couilles du Chien and ‘Made in India’, which celebrates the artisans on India with ‘elevated living spaces with contemporary and vintage Indian designs’.

 “Liberty is the chosen resort of the artistic shopper.” – Oscar Wilde

 Made in India at Liberty London

-The latest addition to Liberty London’s fourth floor is a celebration of India’s oldest aesthetic traditions, and of founder Sir Arthur Liberty’s early passion for Indian designs.
+This addition to Liberty London’s fourth floor is a celebration of India’s oldest aesthetic traditions, and of founder Sir Arthur Liberty’s early passion for Indian designs.
 When Liberty London opened its doors in 1875 it was stocked with fine Indian silks, Japanese vases, Chinese carved furniture and Himalayan cashmere; today a little taste of these Asian flavours is back on the shop floor.

 The home buyers have aimed to recreate this original shopping experience, sourcing handcrafted vintage and traditionally-inspired Indian pieces from a trip to Delhi and Jaipur.